pabloqpacin/SLIT/SLIT-projects/03-Software_Development/06-django-build_website/readme.md

 > Considering all previous documentation here... we are actually restarting the project yay! 🌌

-Now, fresh start!
-Let's install Django for Linux, since we are running Ubuntu in our Windows 10 machine's **WSL**.
-Using the command-line, we may preferably use either the Windows Terminal app (running the Ubuntu *profile*) or rather VSCode's integrated WSL terminal.
-Either way, we are using Bash command and [OhMyZsh](https://youtu.be/dQw4w9WgXcQ) features.
+Now, as for a fresh start, let's install Django for Linux, since we are running Ubuntu in our Windows 10 **WSL** environment.

+For using the command-line in our Windows 10 machine, we could either resort to the Windows Terminal app (running the Ubuntu *profile*) or the good ol' VSCode's integrated WSL terminal.
+Either way, we are using Bash commands and [OhMyZsh](https://youtu.be/dQw4w9WgXcQ) features.

 ```bash